-With a focus on applied economics, this major will give you the knowledge and skills you need to analyse important real-world issues, such as unemployment, inequality, price stability and economic growth.
+With a focus on applied economics, this major gives you the knowledge and skills to understand important real-world issues such as unemployment, housing affordability, climate change, energy challenges and inequality.

-You will be able to use your economic knowledge to evaluate trends and patterns in consumer spending, levels of competition in different industries, business cycles and financial crises.
+You will learn how to use big data, statistics, mathematics and business insights to evaluate trends and patterns in consumer spending, levels of competition in different industries, business cycles and financial crises.

-You can also study this major as part of a Science and Commerce double degree.
+You can also study this major as part of a Science and Commerce double degree, or as a double major.
+Recommended double majors are: Data Science, Finance, Human Resource Management, International Business, Management and Taxation.

 - Bank manager